DarkmatterVale/regex4dummies/README.md

 ## Usage

 To see how to use this library, please see the new homepage for regex4dummies.
+Once at the homepage, proceed to the documentation section.

 ## Installation

-To install this library, run the following command.
+To install this library, you can use pip, or download the repository from Github.

 ```
 pip install regex4dummies